awsdocs/amazon-chime-user-guide/doc_source/assistant-commands.md

 # Supported commands<a name="assistant-commands"></a>

-The Assistant supports the following commands:
+The Amazon Chime Assistant supports the following commands:
 + **Get my attachments** allows you to access attachments that you uploaded to 1:1 chat, group chat, and chat rooms that you created\.

   After you enter this command as a chat message to the Assistant, you receive instructions that look similar to the following text in the chat message: